Don’t Get PWNED At Black Hat

 Every August, the hacker community gathers in Las Vegas for one of the industry’s most well-known conferences, Black Hat.
 Black Hat has become something of a spectacle both inside and outside of the talks, with dramatic presentations and vendor marketing teams all vying for the flashiest parties, promotions, and giveaways.
 It’s fitting that it takes place in Vegas.

 But the conference isn’t all fun and games.
 Since its inception in 1997, researchers have exposed weaknesses in mobile devices, connected vehicles, the electronic locks on your hotel room – even the local ATM.
-This year, the hype machine is once again in full swing in advance of a presentation on hacking an airplane.

 So if you are planning to attend this year’s show or are watching from the sidelines, here is what you need to know: